bastihilger/october-mediathumb/README.md

 The plugin checks if a thumbnail for the original image was already created - if not, it creates the thumbnail.
 Then the thumbnail path is returned.

-## What if I overwrite the original with a altered version?
+## What if I overwrite the original with an altered version?

 The plugin uses the filetime and filesize in naming the thumbnail to make sure that altered images with the same name don't produce old thumbnails.

 ## Where are the thumbnails stored?

-In the folder "mediathumbs" in your "storage/app" folder.
+In the "storage/app/mediathumbs" folder (which is created automatically).

 ## What happens to the thumbnail files once I delete the original?